About Green Hedges School

 Concurrently, when asked to contribute for the International Feast, you may choose to bring a simple dish for your class to share.
 Anything from caramel popcorn (American!) to store-bought samosa (Indian!) to homemade pierogis (Polish!) is welcome no matter if you’re one of these ethnicities or not.
 The only criteria to keep in mind are that the dish be preferably nut-free, easy to handle and servable at room temperature.

-The Scholastic book fair is held annually in the MPR in early December.
+The Book Fair is held annually in the MPR in early December.
 Your child will compile a “wish list” during the week that will be sent home for review.
 You are welcome to buy these books for them, or others of your choosing.
 In addition, parents may also buy a book (or more) to donate to the school or class library.

 A glimpse into the next school year, FastForward Night is a parents-only evening designed to familiarize you with your child’s next school year at GHS.
 You will visit your child’s rising grade classroom, meet the teacher and learn about the curriculum.

-One of the School’s major fundraisers, the Gala is an adult evening at a local banquet hall (previously at Meadowlark Gardens) with food and drinks and the opportunity to bid for auction items.
+One of the School’s major fundraisers, the Gala is an adult evening at Meadowlark Botanical Gardens with food and drinks and the opportunity to bid for auction items.
 Semi-formal attire is requested conforming loosely to the theme of that year.
 Although a fundraiser Gala sounds fancy, it is organized and attended by fellow parents so you are sure to run into friends and fellow class parents.
 Although many folks indulge in enthusiastic bidding, for most parents the evening is just a fun, dress-up night out without kids, all in support of the school they have invested in.